-Blog Two has been posted for awhile as has Blog Three.
+Blog Two has been posted for a while as has Blog Three.
 Blog Four (Aimless in Iowa) finally found its direction.
 The title of the full series is False Gods.
-I was told it sounds autobiographical, which is only true about the times and settings.
+I am told it sounds autobiographical, which is only true about the times and settings.
 Tim is an entirely fictional creation.
 Many of the other characters are similar to actual people but the events are completely imagined.
 Certainly all of the personal experiences are of my own imagination, especially sexual ones.
-Another comment was the drawings are crazy, which I take as a compliment.
+Another comment is the drawings are crazy, which I take as a compliment.
 I am not an artist and the sketches are only meant to provide a visual component.
 The music videos are also to enhance the plot and setting.